AutodeskAILab/UV-Net/README.md

 ### Fusion 360 Gallery segmentation

-We provide pre-processed DGL graphs in `.bin` format to train UV-Net on the Fusion 360 Gallery segmentation task.
+We provide pre-processed DGL graphs in `.bin` format to train UV-Net on the [Fusion 360 Gallery](https://github.com/AutodeskAILab/Fusion360GalleryDataset) segmentation task.

-1. Download and extract the dataset to a folder, say `/path/to/fusionallery/` from here: https://uv-net-data.s3.us-west-2.amazonaws.com/Fusion360GallerySegmentationDataset.zip
+1. Download and extract the dataset to a folder, say `/path/to/fusiongallery/` from here: https://uv-net-data.s3.us-west-2.amazonaws.com/Fusion360GallerySegmentationDataset.zip

-2. Pass the `/path/to/fusionallery/` folder to the `--dataset_path` argument in the segmentation script and set `--dataset` to `fusiongallery`.
+2. Pass the `/path/to/fusiongallery/` folder to the `--dataset_path` argument in the segmentation script and set `--dataset` to `fusiongallery`.

 ## Processing your own data